slarmoo/.github/profile/webServices/webSocket/chat.md

 ### Message component

 The `Message` component provides an input element for chat text as well as a button for sending the message.
 Notice that if `disabled` evaluates to true, then the chat box and button are disabled.
-The `doneMessage` function provides alternative message sending capability when the `return` key is pressed.
-Notice that the `sendMsg` function calls the `sendMessage` method on the 'webSocket' object to send the message to other users, and calls the `setMessage` function to allow other components to process what the user has input.
+The `doneMessage` function provides alternative message sending capability that is initiated when the `return` key is pressed.
+The `sendMsg` function calls the `sendMessage` method on the 'webSocket' object to send the message to other users, and also calls the `setMessage` function to allow other components to process what the user has input.

 ```jsx
 function Message({ name, webSocket }) {